py5coding/py5book/reference/py5graphics_pixel_width.rst

 This field is the same as :doc:`sketch_pixel_width` but linked to a ``Py5Graphics`` object.
 To see example code for how it can be used, see :doc:`sketch_pixel_width`.

-Underlying Java field: PGraphics.pixelWidth
+Underlying Processing field: PGraphics.pixelWidth

-Updated on September 11, 2021 16:51:34pm UTC
+Updated on November 12, 2021 11:30:58am UTC